barrucadu/memo.barrucadu.co.uk/memos/one-shot-ideas.markdown

 thoroughly human place, but for those in the know---or those who are very unlucky---there are darker and older truths lurking out there.

-### Servants of the Lake
+### Motel on the Lake

 A banker, Gerald Frazer, has contacted **the PCs** to help search for his missing son James.

 James, a bit of a young rebel, abandoned his studies at the Miskatonic University in Arkham because he missed his girlfriend in Kingsport.
 Nine days later, James has not arrived.
+The last his father heard from him was a phone call from a motel.
 What could have happened on his journey?

 ### The Disintegrator